Keyboard shortcuts

 #[widget]

-• It looks likely that Rust will stabilise support for impl Trait in type aliases "soon".
-This requires writing a type-def outside of the widget definition but is supported in nightly:
+• Rust may stabilise support for impl Trait in type aliases "soon".
+This requires writing a type-def outside of the widget definition but is supported in nightly Rust:

 type MyButtons = impl Widget<Data = ()>;